SWGEmu-Community-Contributions/DevEnv/README.md

 thaw - allow server to continue from previous state each time you run it

-installed - Package and version check sent to /home/*
+installed - Package and version check sent to /home/<file>.txt

 **************************************************************************************
 *FIXME* *FIXME* *FIXME*

-openfile {filename} - open file in eclipse *FIXME*

-eclipse - install eclipse, import project and set git properties. *FIXME*
+openfile {filename} - open file in eclipse *FIXME* ide - Choose IDE and/or options idlc - idlc install tool eclipse - install eclipse, import project and set git properties. *FIXME*
 	(Requires Egit-properties.tar.gz in /home/setup/